The Politics of Kaizen

 The principles, factors and related indicators presented in the document must be considered only as basic elements for further study; in this version some indicators are only stated, others are completely missing, having never completed the project for the reasons mentioned initially.

 Other factors will be added, probably among these it will be necessary to deepen concepts such as: governance capacity, credibility, capacity for growth, capacity for innovation and others.

 I wanted to add a second part that concerns some of my reflections on topics that have a certain relevance to politics.
 Anyone who knows me knows that these are not new concepts and reflections as they are exhibited on various occasions, public and private, I just wanted to collect and put together some of my thoughts in order to summarize some ideas in which I believe.

 Both in the first and in the second part I enjoyed introducing classic quotations such as, for example, this one by Phaedrus:

 "Those who lack virtue and boast in words, deceive those who do not know them, but they are reasons for laughter for those who know them"

-There are those who believe that it is essential to say something new, original at all costs, I believe that they are only partially right, each new contribution enriches the collective knowledge, but wisdom should advise not to have the presumption to think of being the first to arrive at certain ideas or conclusions.
-We must try to acquire new things without forgetting to make the most of those acquired; often we already have what we need without necessarily trying to reinvent it again.
-Goethe affirmed that everything that is intelligent has already been thought; just try to think it again.
+There are those who believe that it is essential to say something new, original at all costs, I believe that only in part they are right, each new contribution enriches the collective knowledge, but wisdom should advise not to have the presumption to think of being the first to arrive at certain ideas or conclusions.
+We must try to acquire new things without forgetting to make the best use of those acquired; often we already have what we need without necessarily trying to reinvent it again.
+Goethe affirmed that everything that is intelligent has already been thought of; just try to think it again.